scalaris-team/scalaris/README.md

 key-value-store with strong data consistency for online databases and Web 2.0 services.

-Instructions can be found in the 'Users and Developers Guide': user-dev-guide/main.pdf
+Instructions can be found in the [Users and Developers Guide](https://github.com/scalaris-team/scalaris/blob/master/user-dev-guide/main.pdf)

 Additional information, including download links for rpm-packages, can be found on the project homepage: